rzuritamilla/phr/os_ab_jul19/PITCHME.md

 @size[65%](DOI:10.1007/978-3-319-00026-8_2)

-Note: this revolution is needed because we live in an impasse. in the past the costs of publishing were very high.
+Note: This revolution is needed because we live in an impasse.
+In the past, the costs of publishing were very high.
 The printing press changed this and, in a way, led to establishment of the scientific journals.
 Now internet and a change in societal rules are asking scientists to change the way the do science.

 ---
 ### today and tomorrow
 ![](os_ab_jul19/figures/research_today_future.JPG)

 @size[65%](DOI:10.1007/978-3-319-00026-8_2)
-Note: Presently we only care about positive results and we only start thinking about disseminating them in our publication phase.
+Note: Presently we only care about positive results, and we only start thinking about disseminating them in our publication phase.
 Open science principles support the dissemination of both positive and negative results from the very beginning.
-Our results are not only in the form of papers, but also of blogs, social media posts, code release, online discussions, etc.
+Moreover, our results are not only disseminated in the form of papers, but also of blogs, social media posts, code release, online discussions, etc.

 ---
 ### today and tomorrow